gardi-g/Abecedarian-Challenge/README.md

 # Output Format
 Output, in alphabetical order, all non-empty, strictly abecedarian strings that can be made from the given alphabet.

+#Solution
+The question was solved by using recursion.
+We are iterating k, which indicates the next character of the input string.
+We have a base case where whenever the string length is not 0, then we append to the stringbuffer that is being printed.
+In the loop, we are appending i which we set equal to the kth character and incrementing it with each recursive call.
+The longest length that the input string could be is itself (since there can't be any duplicates).
+So we decrement the length of the string and continue iterating to print all of the possible abecedarian strings.